gjhead/Starter-Files-Grunt/README.md

 I do not like automating image minification, feel it's better to do this individually for best results.
 That's why you don't see anything in here to do that manually.

+postcss - only using this for autoprefixr right now, and prob can make more use of the other items - but just haven't looked into it anymore.
+Like I said, these starter files do pretty much everything I need right now.

 Requirements:

 Node/NPM